Poletown East, Detroit

-Poletown East is an industrial district of Detroit, Michigan, bordering the enclave city of Hamtramck.
+Poletown East is a neighborhood of Detroit, Michigan, bordering the enclave city of Hamtramck.
 The area was named after the Polish immigrants who originally lived in the area.
 A portion of residential area known as Poletown became the General Motors Detroit/Hamtramck Assembly plant in 1981 with those residents relocated by General Motors and the cities of Detroit and Hamtramck which claimed eminent domain in order to make way for a new automobile plant.